Applicants must be Oklahoma residents.

 - Additional program funding is provided by the Oklahoma Arts Council and the National Endowment for the Arts.

 Some equipment and supplies are provided.
-You will also need to bring supplies specific to your discipline.
-Supply lists are available on the Student Information page prior to the Institute.
+You may also need to bring supplies specific to your discipline.
+Supply lists will be available on students' online status page prior to OSAI.